 The Company is into highly technical business field and inventory is being managed at various locations.
 The final value of the inventory has been calculated & certified by the management only being highly technical in nature due to various types, size, grade & other bifurcation.
 Hence we have not been able to cross confirm the same.

-Our opinion on the financial statement does not cover the other information and we do not express any form of assurance conclusion thereon.
+Our opinion on the standalone financial statement does not cover the other information and we will not express any form of assurance conclusion thereon.

-In connection with our audit of standalone financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit procedures or otherwise appear to be materially misstated.
+In connection with our audit of standalone financial statements, our responsibility is to read the other information identified above when it becomes available and, in doing so, consider whether the other information is materially inconsistent with the standalone financial statements or our knowledge obtained during the course of our audit procedures or otherwise appear to be materially misstated.

-Management’s Responsibility for the Standalone Ind AS Financial Statements
+Management's and Board of Directors' Responsibilities for the Standalone Financial Statements

 This responsibility also includes maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting frauds and other irregularities; selection and application of appropriate accounting policies; making judgments and estimates that are reasonable and prudent; and design, implementation and maintenance of adequate internal financial controls that were operating effectively for ensuring the accuracy and completeness of the accounting records, relevant to the preparation and presentation of the standalone Ind AS financial statements that give a true and fair view and are free from material misstatement, whether due to fraud or error.